batyousef/PostfixInfix/README.txt

 Usage: ./PostfixInfix [OPTION] [FILE] [FUNCTION]...
 Options:
 -q		suppress normal output
 -h		display this help message
--o		overwrites the original input file with output of conversion
+-o		overwrites the original input file with output of conversion.
+		Program lets user to chose 3 different arguments once program runs.

+		original: overwrites the original input file.
+		pass: avoids overwriting any file and just outputs std out if -q is not set
+		existing file: user writes an existing file name that is within the project folder.

 Functions:
 1		Infix to Postfix Conversion